disukomusic/BigRedDownloadButton/README.md

 ## How to Install

-install via chrome extensions page (sorry firefox users, you're not the target demographic)
+install via chrome extensions page by dragging and dropping. (sorry firefox users, you're not the target demographic)

+chrome is stupid as hell and might autodelete the file because it thinks it's malware, if it does that just go to chrome://extensions and drag and drop the file from explorer onto the page

 ## Etc.